webbilicious/listolicious/readme.txt

 == Changelog ==

+= 1.1 =

+* Created a custom taxonomy and the ability to create multiple lists.

-= 1.0.0 =
+= 1.0 =

 * Initial release.

 == Upgrade Notice ==

-= 1.1.0 =

-Support categories and that way the ability to create multiple lists.